vadimkantorov/buildwsl1perl5/README.md

 Example of a build test of a library via Github Actions.
-Here it builds Perl 5 on Windows on WSLv1 (Ubuntu 20.04).
+Here it builds Perl 5 on Windows on WSLv1 (Ubuntu 20.04, both case-sensitive and case-insensitive mounts).

 For that I use a Github Action [setup-wsl](https://github.com/Vampire/setup-wsl).